The Interpreter Understands Your Meaning: End-to-end Spoken Language Understanding Aided by Speech Translation: Model Pretraining

-We first pretrain the model using a combination of the En$\rightarrow$Fr portion of MuST-C \cite{DBLP:conf/naacl/GangiCBNT19}, and the Fr$\rightarrow$En portion of TEDx \cite{DBLP:conf/interspeech/SaleskyWBCNTOP21}, both derived from TED talks, plus the Fr$\rightarrow$En portion of CoVoST2 \cite{DBLP:conf/interspeech/WangWGP21} based on general sentences in Common Voice \cite{DBLP:conf/lrec/ArdilaBDKMHMSTW20}, with texts further cleaned and sentences that are too long or contain foreign characters removed.
-With a total of >700 hours of speech data paired with transcripts and translations on both directions, we achieve a satisfactory result on the ST and ASR pretraining task as indicated in Table~\ref{Tab:pretrain}, and ASR+ST training shows better performance compared to the single-task ones.
+Based on the architecture, we fine-tune the model using a combination of the En$\rightarrow$Fr portion of MuST-C \cite{DBLP:conf/naacl/GangiCBNT19}, and the Fr$\rightarrow$En portion of TEDx \cite{DBLP:conf/interspeech/SaleskyWBCNTOP21}, both derived from TED talks, plus the Fr$\rightarrow$En portion of CoVoST2 \cite{DBLP:conf/interspeech/WangWGP21} based on general sentences in Common Voice \cite{DBLP:conf/lrec/ArdilaBDKMHMSTW20}, with texts further cleaned and sentences that are too long or contain foreign characters removed.
+Unlike \citet{DBLP:conf/acl/LiWTTTPBCA20}, the whole model is fine-tuned for best pretraining results.
+To compare, we also experiment with pretraining on the task of ASR instead.
+As the data are paired with both translations and transcripts, we use the same ST dataset for ASR training to build a multilingual (En+Fr) ASR model.
+We've tried to jointly train on ASR+ST in a multi-task manner as well.
+With a total of >700 hours paired speech data, we achieve satisfactory results on the pretraining tasks as indicated in Table~\ref{Tab:pretrain}, and ASR+ST training shows better performance compared to the single-task ones.
+Starting from the ASR and ST models, we further add Spanish portion from the same set of ST datasets.
+As a result, we obtain an ST model supporting both En$\leftrightarrow$Fr and En$\leftrightarrow$Es (Spanish), and a tri-lingual En+Fr+Es ASR model, both with similar satisfactory results, details available in Appendix~\ref{Sec:spanish}.